 - Follow the recommended actions.

-Now, if you feel that the scan that you performed is not enough, you can still perform another scan using a third-party antivirus program.
+If you feel that the initial scan was not sufficient, you can conduct an additional scan using a reputable third-party antivirus program.

 Simply download an antivirus program of your choice and launch it.
 Again, perform a scan and remove the malware to keep your device protected against threats.